Eomys/pyleecan-doc/code.contribution.rst

 Submit your contribution
 =========================

 Once the development steps done, you will be able to share your work to the PYLEECAN community.
-To do that, please follow this :doc:`tutorial<integrate.contribution>`
+To do that, please follow this :doc:`tutorial<integrate.contribution>`.